mrled/lament-configuration/README.md

 * Top files are a Salt thing, typically called `top.sls`
 * Qubes has its own convention of having top files called `whatever.top` but AFAICT they work the same way
-* In Quebes, each top file must be enabled with `qubesctl top.enable whatever` (omit the `.top` extension)
+* In Qubes, each top file must be enabled with `qubesctl top.enable whatever` (omit the `.top` extension)
+* Note that this is all top files, including ones you might create in `/etc/user_pillar` !
 * Qubes top files must contain the environment (`user`), a list of machines, and then may reference other state files.
 * Other state files are referenced by directory, like `reusable/software/vscode.sls`